Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: I think it's gratuitous, but whatever.

-[Present Bruce pretends to smash things in a sa
+[Present Bruce pretends to smash things in a sar